User Guide

 How WEB4J Was Built

-WEB4J was built slowly over several years, and its API design has always centered on giving you feelings of elegance, beauty, and concision.
+WEB4J was built slowly.
+It was built over several years, and its API design has always centered on giving you feelings of elegance, beauty, and concision.

 1. build typical applications on top of the servlet and JSP APIs